THE PROJECT TEAM

 Dr. Ian Giddy, Founder of Cloudbridge, 18th January 1948 – 14th June 2009

-“Life is either a daring adventure or nothing”
+“Life is either a daring adventure or nothing.” – Helen Keller

-Research Volunteers form an integral part of the Cloudbridge Nature Reserve.
-Year after year, they have contributed to an ever-increasing body of knowledge about the flora and fauna and recovery of the cloud forest.
-Their contributions may be found at the Research Reports section of this web site.
-Some, like John Tingerthal (information management and GIS) and Toby Jacobs have continued to be involved with Cloudbridge research long after their initial stay.
+Our extended team includes the many researchers, volunteers and interns who have contributed to our growing body of knowledge about the flora, fauna and recovery of the cloud forest.
+You may find their contributions in our Research Library.
+Some, like John Tingerthal (information management and GIS) and Clarice Esch have continued to be involved with Cloudbridge long after their initial stay.